stevechanieee/-1-BFloat16/README.md

 The CUDA SDK v11.0 – v11.2 supports the Brain floating-point 16 bit (Bfloat16) format.

-The Bfloat16 floating-point format for deep learning is an encoding format, which occupies 16 bits and represents a floating-point number.
-It is of the format [1:8:7], which has one sign bit, eight exponent bits, and seven mantissa bits plus one implicit mantissa bit.
-This differs from the IEEE Standard for Floating-Point Arithmetic (IEEE 754) 16-bit floating point (The format is assumed to have an implicit lead bit with value 1 unless the exponent field is stored with all zeros; hence, although there are only 10 bits of significand, there are 11 bits of significand precision), which was not designed for deep learning.

 A principal benefit of Bfloat16 is to reduce the storage requirements and increase the computational speed of deep learning algorithms.